Microscopic formulas for thermoelectric transport coefficients in lattice systems: Introduction

 \section{Introduction}

-Hydrodynamics in a general sense is a coarse-grained description of matter in local thermal equilibrium which incorporates all local conservation laws.
-It depends on the microscopic details only through transport coefficients.
-Dissipative transport coefficients such as viscosity, thermal conductivity and electric conductivity are particularly important for applications and their theory is better known.
-More recently a lot of attention has been devoted to non-dissipative time-reversal-odd transport coefficients such as electric Hall conductivity and Hall viscosity.
-This interest is explained in part by the contribution that gapless edge modes make to some of these coefficients at low temperatures.
+Thermoelectric effects have many scientific and technological applications \cite{Goldsmid}.
+They can also serve as probes of novel materials.
+Thus it is important to develop a theoretical framework for computing thermoelectric coefficients in the most general setting, including strongly interacting materials without well-defined quasi-particles.

-Theoretical studies of transport phenomena often take Kubo formulas as their starting point.
-These are microscopic formulas for transport coefficients in terms of correlators of currents of conserved quantities.
-Although Kubo formulas go back to \cite{Kubo,Luttinger} and can be found in many textbooks, there are a number of subtleties in their derivation.
+Traditionally, the starting point for microscopic transport theory is provided by Kubo formulas.
+These formulas express transport coefficients in terms of correlators of volume-averaged current densities of conserved quantities.
+But although Kubo formulas go back to \cite{Kubo,Luttinger} and can be found in many textbooks and monographs \cite{Mahan,ZlaticMonnier}, there are a number of subtleties in their derivation.
 It is well appreciated by now that naive Kubo formulas for skew-symmetric parts of the transport tensors must be supplemented with additional terms involving magnetization and "energy magnetization" \cite{CHR}.
 Such terms affect thermal Hall conductivity and the skew-symmetric parts of thermoelectric coefficients.
-Since magnetizations are intrinsically ambiguous, it is not obvious how to evaluate such terms, see \cite{Niuetal} for a thorough discussion.
+Since magnetizations are intrinsically ambiguous, it is not obvious how to evaluate such terms, see \cite{Niuetal} for a thorough discussion of magnetizations in general, \cite{XiaoNiu,XiaoRenXiong} for the semiclassical case, and \cite{GromovAbanov,ZhangGaoXiao} for geometric approaches to defining energy magnetization.
+Another rarely discussed issue is the ambiguity in the definition of the energy density.
+One might expect that transport coefficients, being measurable quantities, are not affected by this ambiguity, but as far as we know this has been demonstrated only for the thermal conductivity and only for a special class of systems \cite{thermalgaugeinvariance}.